Business-to-Business (B2B) Marketing

 #5 Fewer Segmentation and Needs

 The industrial buyer considers products for end consumption and does not view them from a consumer perspective.
-Market segmentation is much lesser as whims, insecurities, and indulgences do not drive purchasing.
-Several people are involved in Business-to-business (B2B) decision making and segments are based on price, quality, service, and partnership.
+Market segmentation is much less than whims, insecurities, and indulgences do not drive purchasing.
+Several people are involved in Business-to-business (B2B) decision-making, and segments are based on price, quality, service, and partnership.
 B2B marketers must identify key stakeholders and cultivate lasting strategic alliances.
-However, limited segmentation helps when compared to consumer markets.
+However, limited segmentation is easier than in consumer markets.

-The best strategy is to classify the target audience by size, split by geography, and provide all the assistance required for the client.
-In Business-to-business (B2B) buying, the target audience is often referred to as clients since the product is not fulfilling a need but a kind of support for their end product.
+The best strategy is to classify the target audience by size, split it by geography, and provide all required assistance to the client.
+In Business-to-business (B2B) buying, the target audience is often referred to as clients, since the product is not fulfilling a need but rather providing support for their end product.

-With that said, having in-depth info on buyer intent still matters in a B2B context, which is where the likes of lead411’s data solutions come in handy.
-There may be fewer segments to fret over, but the increased competition over the pool of potential clients means targeted marketing is a must.
+That said, having in-depth information on buyer intent still matters in a B2B context, which is where solutions like Lead411’s data come in handy.
+There may be fewer segments to worry about, but the increased competition for the pool of potential clients means targeted marketing is a must.

 #6 Building Personal Relationships

-In consumer selling, the companies depend on the mass media to market their products- it includes newspapers, television, radio, internet, and at the physical level- banners, hoardings, and arches, among others.
-Here, the several consumers who buy the products are still being determined to the company as wholesale and retail channels sell the products except for some products such as Vaccum Cleaners, mobile phones, water purifiers, and books sold online or directly at customer premises.
+In consumer selling, companies rely on mass media to market their products, including newspapers, television, radio, and the internet, and, at the physical level, banners, hoardings, and arches, among others.
+Here, the several consumers who buy the products are still being determined by the company as wholesale and retail channels sell the products, except for some products such as Vaccum Cleaners, mobile phones, water purifiers, and books sold online or directly at customer premises.

 Here, brand building is more critical as providing incentives to channel partners, including distributors, C&F agents, wholesalers, and retailers, who would push the product.
-However, in Business-to-business (B2B) marketing, building a personal relationship with the key decision-makers in the target company is very important.
-Often the marketing team members are the brand ambassadors.
-Therefore, the formation of the first impression of a company is during the first visits by salesmen to pitch for the account.
+However, in Business-to-business (B2B) marketing, building a personal relationship with the target company’s key decision-makers is essential.
+Often, the marketing team members are the brand ambassadors.
+Therefore, the formation of a company’s first impression occurs during the first visits by salespeople to pitch for the account.

-In a Business-to-business (B2B) business, businesses spend a premium on getting the right sales and marketing force, training, and retaining them.
-Moreover, frequent changes in the marketing team may affect the relationship building with the prospective clients and even entail losing business.
+In a Business-to-business (B2B) environment, businesses invest heavily in hiring the right sales and marketing talent, training them, and retaining them.
+Moreover, frequent changes in the marketing team may affect relationship-building with prospective clients and even lead to the loss of business.

-Apart from direct selling, major Business-to-business (B2B) sales leads are generated through participation in trade fairs which is unnecessary in consumer selling because of the higher spend on mass media.
-American Business-to-business (B2B) marketing relies heavily on trade promotion fairs spending $17.3 bn annually.
+Apart from direct selling, major Business-to-business (B2B) sales leads are generated through participation in trade fairs, which is unnecessary in consumer selling because of the higher spend on mass media.
+American Business-to-business (B2B) marketing relies heavily on trade promotion fairs, with annual spending of $17.3 bn.

 #7 Long-term Buying